6871/guides/azure/azurite/README.md

 # Azurite example

-A `docker compose` example showing how to run a local Azurite blob service and a custom API to generate a URL (with SAS token) that can be used to upload files.
+Use `docker compose` to run a local Azurite blob service and custom API that generates a URL (with SAS token) that can be used to upload a file.

 The following DNS configuration is used to map remote host names to localhost (`*.local.6871.uk` maps to `127.0.0.1`):